Catholic leader blasts Israeli conduct at journalist funeral

 Palestinian officials and witnesses, including journalists who were with her, say she was killed by army fire.
 The military, after initially saying Palestinian gunmen might have been responsible, later backtracked and now says it’s not clear who fired the deadly bullet.

-The funeral violence caused another international uproar, with the United States and the United Nations among Israel’s critics.
+The United States and United Nations are among the many critics of the police crackdown at the funeral.

-Israeli police have claimed that they agreed with funeral arrangements ahead of time with Abu Akleh’s family, and that a crowd of mourners violated that agreement by marching with the coffin, instead of driving with it, and shouting nationalistic slogans.
+Israeli police say they agreed on funeral arrangements ahead of time with Abu Akleh’s family, and that a crowd of mourners violated that agreement by marching with the coffin, instead of driving with it, and shouting nationalistic slogans.

 Anton, who was one of the pallbearers, said police also wanted to know the funeral route, and there was no other agreement.
 “We wanted to put the coffin in the car,” he said.
 “We were going to the car when they attacked us.”